TankerHQ/spec/protocol.md

 * By passphrase: the *user* must provide their passphrase to the *Tanker Core* SDK.
 It is hashed client-side, then sent to the *Tanker server* to fetch the encrypted [Verification Key].
 * By email: the *user* triggers a verification request through to the *application server* which in turn calls the *Tanker server*.
 The *Tanker server* then sends an email containing the *Tanker verification code* that must be provided to the *Tanker Core* SDK.
-* By verification key: the *user* directly give their verification key to the *Tanker Core SDK*.
+* By verification key: the *user* directly gives their verification key to the *Tanker Core SDK*.

 When using the 'passphrase', or 'email' verification methods, the *user* still needs to authenticate against the *application server* to obtain their [User Secret] to decrypt the [Verification Key].